rust-lang/book/src/ch17-04-TODO.md

 *one* of the futures will run up to the first `.await` in its body before another task can start.

-To see why, recall from our discussion of [Futures][futures that Rust compiles async blocks in a way that hands control back to the async runtime at each await point.
+To see why, recall from our discussion in [What Are Futures?][futures] that Rust compiles async blocks in a way that hands control back to the async runtime at each await point.
 That has an important corollary: async runtimes can only switch which future they are executing at await points.
 Everything in between await points is just normal synchronous Rust code.
 That means if you do a bunch of really expensive work in an async function without an `.await`, that future will block any other futures from making progress.

 > Note: You may sometimes hear this referred to as one future *starving* other
 > futures.
 The same thing applies to threads, too!